-Here are some of the cloud migration key considerations:
+Here are some key cloud migration considerations:

-- Categorize workloads that you wish to maintain on-premises vs the workloads you want to move to the cloud
+- Categorize workloads that you wish to maintain on-premises vs. the workloads you want to move to the cloud

 - Choose a suitable cloud provider that suits your business size and corresponding needs.
 Run a comparison between shortlisted providers if necessary.